marnelfr/noteKeeper/README.md

 Now, in the same process, there is no always the need to use parcelable to send info cross activity if those activity can access the same DataManager (Unless I didn't get it well :').)

+## Implicit intent (Late-binding Components)
+Implicit intent allow us to describe an operation desired that may not be defined in our application.
+Here the target is implied based on a set of characteristics and the specific intent that's going to be used is not determined until the runtime: _we're talking about **late-binding**_.\
+This is possible thank to **AndroidManifest** provide by every application installed in the android system.
+There are loaded up in the system and then, using them, the system identify the best match.
+So the specific match depend on apps installed on the user's device.
+In cases where there's a tie, the system prompts user.\
+Implicit intents decouple senders and receivers even if those two don't know about each other.

+### Implicit intent characteristics
+- **Action**: a string that identify the kind of activity we want to start.
+It's commonly set int the intent constructor even if there is a setAction method available.\
+**Action** is the only required characteristic of an implicit intent.

+- **Category**: provides extended qualification and is not normally used by the sender but the intent receiver.

+- **Data**: provides the URI of the data to be acted upon.
+There are URIs for contact data,...\
+It's set through the `Intent.setData` method.

+- **Mime type**: provides to identify the kind of data associated with that URI.
+There a common or app-specific mine type.\
+It's set through the `Intent.setType` method.\
+**E.g.**: **message/rfc2822** is a standard Internet mime type for sending email.

+`Intent.setDataAndType` is used in case we need to specify both of them since **setData** and **setType** cancel each other.

+The most **Common Intents** can be found at [http://bit.ly/commonintents](http://bit.ly/commonintents)

+## Activities with Results
+Some activity classes return results.\
+This is the case, for example, of the **Camera Activity** that
+- presents camera functionality
+- and returns image thumbnail

+or the case of the **Contact Activity** that
+- presents contact UI
+- and returns selected contact info.

+Those activities are started differently than others using `startActivityForResult` method that receive:
+- Intent
+- App defined integer identifier to differentiates results within our app since with can start a couple of activities in the same time.

+**Receiving results** it make by overriding the **onActivityResult** of your Activity class.\
+It get back three parameters:
+- **An integer** we set as the second parameter to _startActivityForResult_
+- **The result code** where **RESULT_OK** indicates success
+- **An intent** containing the activity from the other app result.

+**E.g.**: using the camera activity
+The intent action is **MediaStore.ACTION_IMAGE_CAPTURE**.\
+It takes the extra **MediaStore.EXTRA_OUTPUT** passed as url that specify the file in which to save the full quality image

+## Task
+**A task is a collection of activities that users interact with when performing a certain job**
+- It's managed as a stack known as the back stack.
+- Activities added going forward.
+- Back button removes Activities.
+    - That causes activity to be destroyed then remove from the task
+    - The system will then manage the process lifetime (meaning the process will be ended if there is no another activity running on it).

+## Data persistence
+When it comes to managing persistent state, Android tends to use what is called an **edit-in-place** model.
+That means that changes are saved with no special action but just when the user leave the activity by hitting  the back button.
+Then we just handle a the onPause method of our activity.

+When handling new entries, we create that new entry in our activity's **onCreate** method.